Integration Guide - Azure API Management

 orGatewayTimeout

 .
-Despite these initial errors reported by deployment, it is possible that the WebJob deployment within Azure App Service may succeed automatically after 5-10 minutes without further user action.
+Despite these initial errors reported by deployment, it is possible that the WebJob deployment within Azure App Service may succeed automatically after 5-10 minutes without further custom action.
 At the end of this template deployment, you may view detailed logs in your App Service/Activity log. - Ensure the

 log-to-eventhub